swissclubto/swissclubto.github.io/index.md

       of upcoming events, and more.
     url: /news/
     btn_class: btn--primary
-  - image_path: /assets/images/volunteers-teaser.webp
+  - image_path: /assets/images/sponsors-teaser.webp
+    image_caption: National Day 2015 sponsored raffle prizes
-    title: Volunteers
+    title: Sponsors
     excerpt: >
-      Ever wondered how the Swiss Club works?
-Curious to learn more about the people behind the scenes?
-Know someone who might be interested in volunteering?
-Want something new this year?
+      Without our wonderful sponsors, we wouldn't be able to do what we do.
-    url: /volunteers/
+    url: /sponsors/
     btn_class: btn--primary
   - image_path: /assets/images/events-teaser.webp
     image_caption: Swiss Social July 2021